-Cost Reflective Tariffs encourage people to move their electricity consumption from peak times to off-peak periods by adjusting the price charged at certain times each day.
+Cost Reflective Tariffs encouraged people to move their electricity consumption from peak times to off-peak periods by adjusting the price charged at certain times each day.

-As part of the Alice Solar City project a cost reflective trial is being conducted.
-This trial will conclude 31 May 2013 and residents can claim the No Worse off Safety Net until 14 June 2013.
+As part of the Alice Solar City project a cost reflective trial was conducted.
+This trial concluded on 31 May 2013 and residents could claim the No Worse off Safety Net until 14 June 2013.

-Alice Solar City has seen 370 residents sign up to this trail (and a further 277 joined the trial as part of installing a BP Solar PV system).
-Alice Solar City hs been monitoring the consumption patterns of the participants producing results that will inform future energy policy.
+Alice Solar City saw 370 residents sign up to this trial (and a further 277 joined the trial as part of installing a BP Solar PV system).
+Alice Solar City monitored the consumption patterns of the participants, producing results that will inform future energy policy.

 As soon as the Smart Meter was installed, the residents moved from the flat rate electricity tariff (currently 25.83 cents/kWh all day everyday) to the split tariffs (see rates below).

-The existing Power and Water electricity meter will remain in place and continue to be remotely read.
-This arrangement will be reviewed by Power and Water in 12 months time.
+The Power and Water smart meter will remain in place and continue to be remotely read.
+This arrangement will be reviewed by Power and Water 12 months after the trial has concluded.

 If you have a smart meter and want to know more about how to read the display, take a look at this easy to use guide.

-There was no upfront charge for the in-house display, however it remains the property of the Power and Water Corporation, however, residents have been given the option of retaining the display after the end of the trial.
+There was no upfront charge for the in-house displays and although they remain the property of the Power and Water Corporation, residents were given the option of retaining the display after the end of the trial.

 The IHD is not available to be rolled out to any other homes.
 If you are interested in options to get a display for your home, visit our appliances page for some third party options that are available.

-The residential Cost Reflective Tariffs in Alice Springs from January 1st, 2013 until 31 May 2013 are:
+The most recent residential Cost Reflective Tariffs in Alice Springs from January 1st, 2013 until 31 May 2013 were:

-When the trial ends on 31 May 2013 the standard flat tariff of 25.83 cents /kWh will apply.
-Residents with a In House Display will need to change the tariffs in the IHD on 1 June 2013 to 25.83 cents
+When the trial ended on 31 May 2013 the households reverted back to the standard flat tariff of 25.83 cents /kWh.
+Residents with an in-house display will need to change the tariffs in the IHD on 1 June 2013 to 25.83 cents.

 For the electricity cost information in your IHD to be accurate, you will need to update the tariffs whenever Power and Water raise their prices.
 For information on how to update your IHD, click here.

-Depending on the time of electricity consumption, participants in the CRT trial may end up being charged more for their electricity consumption than they would have on the standard domestic tariff.
-To address this risk, the Cost Reflective Tariff trial includes a No Worse off Safety Net, whereby participants can claim a credit if they have paid more than the would otherwise have.
+Depending on the time of electricity consumption, participants in the CRT trial could have end up being charged more for their electricity consumption than they would have on the standard domestic tariff.
+To address this risk, the Cost Reflective Tariff trial included a No Worse off Safety Net, whereby participants could claim a credit if they had paid more than they would otherwise have on the flat tariff.

-Alice Solar City has developed an on-line calculator to help residents assess if they are worse off - Click here for assistance in calculating your "No Worse off Safety Net" or here to go directly to the calculator.
+Alice Solar City developed an on-line calculator to help residents assess if they were worse off under CRT than the flat rate tariff - Click here to view to the calculator.

-By taking advantage of cheaper off peak power available under CRT you can reduce the cost of your energy bill.
+By taking advantage of cheaper off peak power available under CRT, residents could reduce the cost of their energy bill.